Why Serena Williams may still have the edge at the US Open - KVIA

 “Serena doesn’t need that many matches to get the momentum going, and she normally improves during tournaments,” said Hantuchova, who played the American 10 times in her career, winning once.

-Williams has since reached back-to-back slam finals at the US Open and Wimbledon.
+Williams has since reached slam finals in back-to-back years at the US Open and Wimbledon.
 Unusually, though, Williams lost all of them in straight sets.

 Germany’s Angelique Kerber got the better of Williams at the All England Club in 2018, while Japan’s Naomi Osaka defeated the American in a controversial final at the US Open.

-Last year, an in-the-zone Simona Halep of Romania completely outplayed the seven-time champion in the Wimbledon final, which . was followed by a loss to young Canadian Bianca Andreescu in the US Open finals in New York.
+Last year, an in-the-zone Simona Halep of Romania completely outplayed the seven-time champion in the Wimbledon final, which was followed by a loss to young Canadian Bianca Andreescu in the US Open final in New York.

 READ: Serena’s back to the 80s moment